-The Kansas City Health Commission is a mayoral-appointed board that provides guidance and advice to the City’s Health Department.
+The Kansas City, Missouri Health Commission is a mayoral-appointed board that provides guidance and advice to the City’s Health Department.
 As a City Charter Commission, committee meetings are open to the public.
 Most meetings take place at the Health Department.

 The 17 health commissioners are appointed by the mayor.
 Members serve staggered terms to assure regular new membership and ideas while preventing the possibility of an entirely new Health Commission that is unfamiliar with the operations of the commission and the health needs of Kansas City.
 Diversity of background, ethnicity, and ideas is valued and encouraged.